|Nutrition Facts (per serving)|

-When Americans think of poultry, chicken is far and away the first thing that comes to mind, followed by turkey.
-While pheasants have been available in the United States since the late 18th century, this bird is still considered a rather exotic poultry option along the lines of squab (pigeon), ostrich, and quail.
+When Americans think of poultry, chicken is by far the first thing that comes to mind, followed by turkey.
+While pheasants have been available in the United States since the late 18th century, this bird is still considered a rather unusual poultry option along the lines of squab (pigeon), ostrich, and quail.
 In order to be considered poultry, an item must not only be a bird species, but it has to be domesticated or farmed.
 Wild game is not considered poultry unless it is the domesticated variety.

 1/4 cup salt